dahlia-lib/dahlia/docs/usage/cli.rst

-Camellia CLI
+Dahlia CLI
 ========

-Camellia can be used via its CLI to provide formatting.
+Dahlia can be used via its CLI to provide formatting.
-It is invoked using ``camellia``.
+It is invoked using ``dahlia``.

-To see that Camellia is installed correctly and working, run the test command.
+To see that Dahlia is installed correctly and working, run the test command.
 This shows all the formatting codes and their resulting formatting.

 .. code-block:: bash

-    $ camellia --test
+    $ dahlia --test

 .. raw:: html